 As the above table shows different ideologies share common concepts such as democracy, equality or corruption, but they articulate them in distinct ways.
 The notion of democracy, for example, when articulated in proximity with concepts such as equality gives rise to "participative democracy" where all participate in equal fashion in the decision making process.
 However, when democracy is articulated with notions such as "free competition" it implies "electoral democracy" where its key feature is not participation as much as free and fair competition between different political actors.
-In a similar fashion when the concept of democracy", where the people make decisions directly without intermediaries, not through representation (utilizing referendums, for example).
+In a similar fashion when the concept of democracy is related to other concepts such as popular will it becomes "direct democracy", where the people make decisions directly without intermediaries, not through representation (utilizing referendums, for example).
 Finally, if democracy is articulated with concepts such as order and authority, as in the case of conservatism, then it can become "legal democracy" that it can be identified with the respect for the law, institutions and authority.